-Some things to note: You're not going edit massive photos or videos or stream Grand Theft Auto Online to your Mixer followers at full resolution with the laptops on this list.
+Some things to note: You're not going edit massive photos or videos or stream Gears 5 to your Mixer followers at full resolution with the laptops on this list.
 These are mostly no-frills, beginner laptops.
 So, you will be able to complete homework and office assignments with minimal slowdown, while streaming music or video with a few browser tabs open.

 If you're willing to spend more to get a faster and sleeker system, check out our roundup of the overall best laptops that you can buy now.

 1. Acer Aspire 5

 Display: 15.6 inches; 1,920 x 1,080 | CPU: Intel Core i3 | GPU: Intel UHD Graphics 620 | RAM: 4GB | Storage: 128GB SSD | Weight: 3.76 pounds